 But it doesn’t have to be that way.
 I often think of Rev. Dr. Martin Luther King.
 When he was rallying the people to fight injustice and racism, he didn’t stir up the flames of anger and hatred by recounting the numbers of lynchings, rapes, or cross-burnings.
 Amazingly, he preached about loving one’s enemies.
 You may remember that a certain other notable figure did the same thing.
 Jesus said, “But I tell you, love your enemies and pray for those who persecute you.”
 (Matthew 5:44) Almost two thousand years later, King preached, “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”

 This is the hard thing we are being called to do.
 Love isn’t just about easy love.
-It’s easy to love our grandchildren or our partner or our God.
-But that political candidate that turns your stomach?
+It’s easy to love our grandchildren or our partner or our best friend.
+But that racist, misogynistic political candidate that turns your stomach?
 Or those people who sicced attack dogs on the native people at Standing Rock?
 Or rapists or child molesters?
 Or people who abuse animals?
-Loving the unlovable is hard work.
-It’s really hard.
-It takes real spiritual commitment, which is not something we’re terribly prone to in this particular nation.
+Loving the unlovable is unbelievably hard work.
+It takes true spiritual commitment, which is not something we’re terribly prone to in this particular nation.

 But here’s the thing: Peace will not come to this world by hating those who are different.
 And, let’s face it, there will always be someone who is different, maybe even “bad.”
 But if we nurture seeds of hatred, at the very least it leads to a lack of peace within our own bodies, our own hearts.
 And without peace in our hearts, how can we hope to have peace in our country, peace in our world?
 Peace starts within.
 Change starts within.